After questionable decisions from judges, expert says holding them accountable could take legislative action

 He's weighing in on decisions made by judges who set bonds for people so low that the suspects managed to get out and commit more crimes.

 "There's a tremendous amount of discretion that judges have when making bail decisions," Friedman said.
-"There's been a plethora of these types of things not just in Baton Rouge but also in Orleans parish since I've lived there because the judges have discretion."
+"There's been a plethora of these types of things not just in Baton Rouge but also in Orleans Parish since I've lived there because the judges have discretion."

 Last week, the WBRZ Investigative Unit exposed judges Fred Crifasi and Eboni Johnson Rose in Baton Rouge.
 Both are accused of setting low bonds for violent offenders.
 Investigators said they managed to get out of jail and commit more crimes.